m-bock/purescript-transit/README.md

 - Each `match` line handles one transition from the specification.
 The first two arguments (`@"DoorOpen"` and `@"Close"`) are type-level symbols (type applications) that specify which state and message to match on.
 The lambda function defines what happens when that transition occurs.
 - `return @"DoorClosed"` specifies which state to transition to.
 The `return` function is part of **Transit**'s DSL for specifying the target state, and the `@` symbol again indicates a type-level symbol.

 Note that the Transit approach uses `Variant` types for `State` and `Msg`, while the classic approach uses ADTs (`StateD` and `MsgD`).
 This means they are not drop-in replacements—you'll need to use Variants when adopting the Transit approach.
-The benefit is that Variants work seamlessly with Transit's type-level machinery, and you can use helper functions like `inj` to construct Variant values.
+The benefit is that Variants work seamlessly with Transit's type-level machinery, and you can use helper functions like `v` to construct Variant values.

 #### How This Solves the Classic Approach's Problems